Burleigh Heads

 Burleigh Heads has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 49 projects likely affecting the region.
-Notable initiatives include Isabel by Mosaic, Morris Property Group's Burleigh Development, Flourish on Sixth Palm Beach, and Bondi Burleigh - Morris Property Group.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 49 projects likely to impact the area.
+Notable ones include Isabel by Mosaic, Morris Property Group's Burleigh Development, Flourish on Sixth Palm Beach, and Bondi Burleigh - Morris Property Group.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.